 He further added, “I’m happy players around the league can see me as a top young player”.
 The young American also showcases a quality rarely seen in youngsters his age, an ability to focus on the future and things he can control.

 — Jesus Ferreira (@Jesusfcd27) April 19, 2020

-Jesus Ferreira’s mentality that drives him to achieve anymore showcases maturity beyond his years and resilience of a seasoned veteran who has seen ups and downs in their career.
-Ferreira went on to say that: “We’re going to have no fans, we’re away from our families, so we’re going to work hard because that’s what FC Dallas does.”
+Jesus Ferreira’s mentality that drives him to achieve anymore showcases maturity beyond his years and the resilience of a seasoned veteran who has seen ups and downs in their career.
+Ferreira went on to say: “We’re going to have no fans, we’re away from our families, so we’re going to work hard because that’s what FC Dallas does.”